Patient and Family Advisory Council

 What is the time commitment?

 Most members commit 2–3 hours per month between a monthly meeting, attendance at special committees, and special projects.
-The Board Chair generally commits to 2–6 hours per month as this position has additional duties such as setting agendas and working with our leadership team.
+The Council Chair generally commits to 2–6 hours per month, as this position has additional duties such as setting agendas and working with our leadership team.
 Terms range from 2–3 years.
-The PFAB meets the first Tuesday of every month at 12:30 pm.
+The PFAB meets on the first Tuesday of every month at 12:30 pm.

 What is the onboarding process?